 First things first, I already know how lucky I am.
 In my thirty little years of life I have worked some of the most horrible jobs my lovely country has to offer.
 I’ve worked in call centres, cleaned caravans, lugged heavy boxes up multiple flights of stairs to shop stock rooms, attempted to sell double glazing via un-welcomed cold calls, sat shivering in an icy garage renting posh cars to (mostly) mean rich snobs, taken complaints calls at a UK gas company call centre, and even briefly completed a hellish stint in the kitchen of a popular cheap pub brand (rhymes with never moons).
 Having gone through many years of crappy jobs – not to mention seen with my own eyes some of the truly terrible working conditions that exist elsewhere in the world – I’m well aware that I have an AMAZING job today.
 Believe me, not a day goes by that I don’t recognise that and thank my lucky stars.

 But here’s the thing.
 It ISN’T luck that brought me here.
-You would’t say that someone like Elon Musk has a bajillion dollars because he was lucky – it’s because he worked really hard and has a brain full of insane cleverness.
-In the same (but far less clever or well-paid) vein, I am a travel blogger today because of a series of hard work, seized opportunities, sacrifice, and more hard work.
+I am a travel blogger today because of a series of hard work, seized opportunities, sacrifice, and more hard work.
 I didn’t spin a wheel on the job lottery and get given “travel blogger”.
 Life doesn’t work like that.

 I’m a blogger because 1) I took a chance and started a blog, then 2) I worked really flipping hard on that blog for YEARS AND YEARS until it took off well enough that I was able to support myself full time.
 Luck had a lot less to do with it than you might think.